McLean Hospital: History

 In the 1990s, facing falling revenue in a changing health care industry, the hospital drafted a plan to sell a portion of its grounds for development in the Town of Belmont.
 The proposed sale of the land caused a divisive and somewhat baroque political debate in the town during the late 1990s.
 Ultimately a plan to preserve some of Olmsted's original open space and to allow the town to develop mixed residential and commercial real estate prevailed over a plan to create only high-end residential development.
-The deal was finalized in 2005, and land development was well underway by the end of the year.
+The deal was finalized in 2005, and land development was well under way by the end of the year.
 Most of the Belmont campus (more than 300 acre) had been listed on the National Register of Historic Places in 2003.